Farmer’s Cheese Recipe (Tvorog)

 What is your favorite way of eating homemade Farmer’s Cheese?

 There are many different ways to eat/use this farmers cheese recipe.
-This homemade cheese is great to use as a filling, or just eaten like that.
+This homemade cheese is great to use as a filling, or just eaten as is.
 What do you eat Farmer’s cheese with?

 Keep reading on how to make cheese!